Skip to main content

 9. Build Links From Outdated Resources

-I find these outdated resources using SEO tools, create a fresher, more relevant version, and reach out to the sites linking to the old one.
 I show them how my page is a better fit, it’s updated, accurate, and includes more in-depth insights and references.
 It’s a perfect mix of broken link building and content marketing.
+This takes a lot of manual digging, though, and sometimes it’s better to hand it off to a link building agency you trust.

 10. Replicate Your Competitors’ Backlinks